gxlb/gogp/README.md

 	switch corresponding to line-89 (//*/).If add "//" to head of this line, this file comes to a "normal" go file, we can edit,compile,test, and of cause, use go-fmt tool to format this file.
 	    After that, remove "//" from line-6.
-This file becomes a big-comment file.
+This file becomes a big-commented file.
-	And will have noting to for go-doc tool and no export-symbols.Of cause, this does nothing to do with the final products go files.
+	And will have noting for go-doc tool and no export-symbols.Of cause, this does nothing to do with the final products real-go files.
-	    But there is one limit, we can not use "/* ... */" style comment in this file anywhere.
+	    But there is one limit, we can not use "/* ... */" style comment in this file anywhere again.

 	    Any more, from line 18~35, we defines some dummy types and methods.For making this file LEGAL.What we exactly need is the unique dummy identifiers (GOGPStackElem).
 	Which is similar to template parameter T in C++.

-	    After that, we have a go-like file, but any where we want to replacing with others has been set to a unique identifiers.
+	    After that, we have a go-like file, but anywhere we want to be replacing with has been set to a unique legal identifiers.

-	1.2 gpgFile
+#### 1.2 GPGFile
-	   gpgFile is an ini format file, that defines key-value replacing cases from source to the product.
+	   GPGFile is an ini-format file, that defines key-value replacing cases from source to the product.
 	   "GOGP_IGNORExxxx" style sections will ignore by gogp tool.
-	   "GOGP_REVERSExxxx" style sections are used as gpgFile{1}(reverse) process.Which is used to generate .gp file from DummyGoFile.
+	   "GOGP_REVERSExxxx" style sections are used as GPGFile[1](reverse) flow.
+	Which is used to generate .gp file from DummyGoFile.
 	   Reverse process replaces value(GOGPStackElem) with <key>(<STACK_ELEM>) in .gp file.
-	   So .gp file is a normal-go-like file that exists some <xxx> like template keys, which need to be replace with the proper txt to generate real-go file.
+	   So .gp file is a normal-go-like file that exists some <xxx> format template keys, which	need to be replaced with proper txt to generate real-go file.
 	   Other styles of gpg sections are used as the last flow: generate go code file from .gp file.
 It is a mechanical matches from keys to values.

-	   Moreover, "GOGP_xxxx" style keys are reserved by gogp tool, and they will not do replacing.
+	   Moreover, "GOGP_xxxx" style keys are reserved by gogp tool, and they will not do replacing work.
-	   Eg:
-	   "GOGP_Name" is used to specify DummyGoFileName in the first flow, and specify go file name suffix in the second flow.
+	   "GOGP_Name" is used to specify DummyGoFileName in the first flow, and specify go-file-name-suffix in the second flow.
 	   "GOGP_GpFilePath" is used to specify .gp file path in the second flow.